ec-europa/europa-component-library/docs/Migrating-v3.md

   - twig parameters added for each link, to allow content before and after it
 - Date block
   - css class for variant "cancelled" has been renamed from `.ecl-date-block--canceled` to `.ecl-date-block--cancelled`
+- Link
+  - twig parameter "icon_path" has been removed (not used)